Kristina01111000/Drws_site/README.md

 3/21

-Switch the 40Q to “4 Element self assessment tool “ not quiz on the quiz pages Make slides for the 40Q and the wellness self check on the homepage For the wellness self check change the title of the pdf to “Dr. W’s Personal Holistic Wellness Self Check” On 40Q graph page try to add a space between the patreon link and the lower paragraph Update the 80Q to match the 40Q + additional paragraphs for 3rd graph
+Switch the 40Q to “4 Element self assessment tool “ not quiz on the quiz pages Make slides for the 40Q and the wellness self check on the homepage -> get good screenshots for each for the slides, come up with a good sentence about them
+For the wellness self check change the title of the pdf to “Dr. W’s Personal Holistic Wellness Self Check” On 40Q graph page try to add a space between the patreon link and the lower paragraph Update the 80Q to match the 40Q + additional paragraphs for 3rd graph